 But don’t go guzzling water just yet, either.
 “One of the top things I can’t stand that people say is to drink a lot before you eat, so you feel fuller before your meal,” Johnson tells us.
 “This dilutes your digestive enzymes—it might make you think you’re more full, but you’ll overload later.”
 He paints the not-so-pretty picture of food just floating around in our stomachs, buoyed in water.
 In other words, it’s not digesting.
 Instead, Johnson recommends taking sips of water throughout your meal.

-One more thing—if you tend to dine and dash, as in, eat at a superhuman speed, it’s time to take a deep breath and chew.
+One more thing—if you tend to eat at a superhuman speed, it’s time to learn to take a deep breath and chew.
 “We don’t sit down long enough to chew our food and let it digest,” Johnson says.
 “Every five minutes matters.
 You need to sit down and relax, and eat like your body is designed to, like its meant to.
 Enjoy, laugh, talk.”

 Sure, doing this will be good for your state of mind, but it’ll also help you feel full.
 “Your digestive tract works optimally when you’re seated,” Johnson tells us.
 “If you get up and run around with a bunch of food in your body, your body’s going to be like, ‘What are you doing?
 Where are we going?’”
 So next time you order your salad to go, consider eating in instead.
 Your stomach (and body) will thank you.